chapel-lang/chapel/doc/rst/technotes/libraries.rst

   #
   from directoryName.moduleName import *

-  atexit.register(cleanupAtExit.chpl_cleanup)
+  atexit.register(moduleName.chpl_cleanup)

-The new initializer file combined with the default directory name being the same as the Python module name make it easier than ever to use generated Python modules in your Python code.
-Along with importing the Python module in one step, the initializer file will also register ``chpl_cleanup`` to be called automatically at program exit.
+The initializer file makes working with generated Python code easier than ever by transforming the output directory into a Python package.
+The initializer file will also register ``chpl_cleanup()`` to be called automatically at program exit.

-To take advantage of these new features, the directory containing the generated Python module needs to be visible to the script that imports it in some fashion, whether that be by making it a child module or by placing it on your ``PYTHONPATH`` environment variable.
+To take advantage of these new features, the directory containing the generated Python module needs to be visible to the script that imports it in some fashion, whether that be by making it a child package or by placing the package directory on your ``PYTHONPATH`` environment variable.

 .. code-block:: bash